ljonesfl/blahg/readme.md

 # Blahg

-Created so that I can write blog articles in vi using md.
+Created so that I can write blog articles in vi using markdown.
 Each article consists of 2 files, a descriptor written in yaml and the actual article written in markdown.